PPL-IIITA/ppl-assignment-yoqwerty/README.md

 <h4><u>Class Diagram</u> :</h4>
 <hr>
-The class diagram of the project has been made and is named as "classDiag.pdf" .
+The class diagram of que3 can be found as "q3.pdf" and rest questions' class diagrams are in their respective folders .

 <h4><u>Documentation</u> :</h4>
 <hr>